 Common Myofunctional Therapy Exercises

-Not sure what myofunctional therapy exercises may be recommended for you or for your child as part of your treatment plan?
 The exact treatment plan tends to vary based on each patient’s age, their specific OMD, their oral development, and many other factors.
-However, myofunctional therapy typically includes most of the following types of exercises:
+However, myofunctional therapy typically includes the following types of exercises.

-Breathing techniques
+Breathing Techniques

-Changes in habits
+Changes in Habits

 Myofunctional Therapy Works Best With An Integrated Approach

-Treatment for OMDs can be complex, and should involve multiple medical professionals, especially for kids.
+Treatment for OMDs can be complex and should involve multiple medical professionals, especially for kids.
 At Inspira Advanced Dentistry, our team can work closely with your child’s pediatrician and speech-language pathologist to ensure that they get the best possible care.

 Treatment Cost & Financing Options